 How much has the price of food and drink changed?

-The CPI, which is the official mechanism used to measure inflation in the UK, showed the cost of food and drink has gone up 6.7% year-on-year as of April 2022.
+The CPI, which is the official mechanism used to measure UK inflation, showed the cost of food and drink has gone up 12.6% year-on-year as of July 2022.

-- Pasta products: a key base for UK meals, pasta and couscous saw their prices go up 10.4% year-on-year having already jumped 14.9% in January as a result of the continuing effect of poor durum wheat harvests in Canada in 2021, as well as bad weather during the planting season in Italy at the end of 2021 and the Ukraine crisis (Ukraine also being a major exporter of durum wheat).
+- Pasta products: a key base for UK meals, pasta and couscous saw their prices go up 24.4% year-on-year as a result of the continuing effect of poor durum wheat harvests in Canada in 2021, as well as bad weather during the planting season in Italy at the end of 2021 and the Ukraine crisis (Ukraine also being a major exporter of durum wheat).

 While the CPI is the UK’s official benchmark of inflation, there are other trackers of how much food prices have gone up by.

-Meanwhile, the British Retail Consortium (BRC), which represents most major UK supermarket chains, runs a Shop Price Index with data analytics firm Nielsen run a Shop Price Index containing a basket of 250 essential food and drink items and another 250 basic non-food items.
+Meanwhile, the British Retail Consortium (BRC), which represents most major UK supermarket chains, runs a Shop Price Index with data analytics firm Nielsen.

-BRC CEO Helen Dickinson said the rises were as a result of a continued climb in commodity, energy and transport costs.
+BRC CEO Helen Dickinson said the rises were most acute in milk, margarine and crisps.